SaiShashankGP/HIXAA-TechAssignemnt/README.md

 # HIXAA-TechAssignemnt
-This is the repository to upload code and documentation for HIXAA Technologies Technical assignment.
+This is the repository to upload code and approach for HIXAA Technologies Technical assignment.